Kameronquack/BriqChallenge/README.md

 # QuoteCodingChallenge

-## In order to run the Vue.js app, cd into the briq-app folder and run 'npm run serv' in the terminal.
+## In order to run the Vue.js app, cd into the BriqChallenge folder and run 'npm run serv' in the terminal.

 For this challenge I created a Vue.js UI that takes a randomly generated coding quote from : https://programming-quotes-api.herokuapp.com/ and displays it.
 The UI displays the quote as well as the author.
 Below the quote I implemented a rating system where the user can rate the quote on a scale from 1-5.
 Once the quote is rated another randomly generated quote from the API is generated and displayed.